meerao123/rao-electronics-support-app/README.md

 - **Pulsing Overdue Alerts:** Late items display a bold `⚠️ LATE / OVERDUE` warning to drive immediate action.

 ### 💬 Integrated Notifications
-- **WhatsApp Automation:** The "Complete Repair" button prompts for the final bill amount and generates a professionally formatted pickup message.
+- **WhatsApp message generation for customer pickup:** The "Complete Repair" button prompts for the final bill amount and generates a professionally formatted pickup message.
 - **Auto-Cleaning Phone Numbers:** Strips non-digit characters to ensure 100% compatibility with the WhatsApp API.

 ---